Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 In the example below, the music is in two parts.
 There is a lower bass part, with downward pointing stems, and an upper part of chords and melody notes with upward pointing stems.

 Chord reading needs a lot of practice.
 For more reading practice material see

 Sight Reading for Guitarists: How to Read Chords in Standard Notation.

 To end this tutorial, here's a guitar waltz by the classical guitar composer Aguado with chords and melody notes.
 Roman numerals are there to indicate the fretboard positions.
 III--- means play the note B on string 3 fret 4 with 2nd finger, and play the note D as usual on string 2 fret 3, but with your 1st finger.

 In section 2, you also have to play the note G on string 4 fret 5.
 The section showing III - II - I means start in 3rd position to play (B & D) and then slide to 2nd position for the notes A sharp and C sharp.
 Then finish in 1st position to play the notes A & C. Notice how the tempo can be slowed at that point for greater effect.

 As this piece was written for classical guitar, players using a pick won't be able to play certain notes together as they're not on adjacent strings.
 Feel free to fill in (or omit) any notes of the chords to make them playable with a pick.

 This concludes this basic music reading tutorial for guitarists.
-Obviously, there's a lot more to learn, and you can find more in-depth articles that focus on specific aspects of standard music notation from the links below or on my HubPages profile.
+Obviously, there's a lot more to learn, and you can find more in-depth articles that focus on specific aspects of standard music notation on my profile page.

 The most important thing to do if you want to become a fluent reader is to find as much notated music as possible and try to play it.
 Lots of practice is essential.
 The more you do it, the easier it becomes.